 Sign up to our newsletter to learn about new programmes, tours, apartments and much more!

-Anglo Educational Services is the customised educational tour company for educational and study abroad programmes, specialising in those based in London, the UK and Europe.
-We aid with programmes of any duration, from one day to a full academic year.
+Anglo Educational Services is a customised educational tour company for educational and study abroad programmes, specialising in those based in London, the UK and Europe.
+We assist with programmes of any duration, from one day to a full academic year.
 In addition to subject-related visits, workshops and guided tours, we are able to arrange sightseeing and other programme support to create an affordable, tailor-made package for you.
 We can also provide accommodation options for groups, including centrally located hostels, hotels and apartments.

 Population- 60.2 million (2005) Official Language- English Capital- London Area- 242,514 sq km Main religion- Christianity Currency- Pound Sterling (£1.00 equals 100 pence) Life expectancy- 76 (men) 81 (women) Main exports- Chemicals, foodstuffs and manufactured goods Head of State- Queen Elizabeth II

 England is the largest country in the UK, and covers about two thirds of the land.
 England is home to more than 84% of the population of the UK.
 National Day- St George’s Day (23rd April) National Emblem- The Rose National Flag- The St George’s Cross, a red cross on a white background Capital- London

 Wales is called Cymru in Welsh.
 It is located on the western side of the UK.
 Welsh people are often fiercely patriotic, and all signs in Wales are printed in both English and Welsh.
 National Day- St David’s Day (1st March) National Emblem- The Leek and the Daffodil National Flag- The Welsh Dragon, a red dragon on a background of white over green Capital- Cardiff